 How they're set up:

-- After a one-time installation of code on in the header of your website, the new signup forms will appear automatically on your site when published, with the exception of embedded forms, which require you to paste a small snippet of code where you would like the embedded form to display on your site.
+- Through your integration, or after a one-time installation of code on in the header of your website, signup forms will appear automatically on your site when published.
+One exception to this is embedded forms, which require you to paste a small snippet of code where you would like the embedded form to display on your site.

 How the forms are built within Klaviyo: